SAMMISolutions/docs/doc_posts/_components/core.md

 {% include image.html w="auto" src="about.png" alt="About" %}
 Press to open the About page, with info about the developers, and Patreon supporters.

+### SAMMI Pro Tools

+SAMMI Pro adds optional tools for customizing and organizing your SAMMI workflow:

+- **UI Color Menu** - Customize the colors used by SAMMI windows and UI elements.
+Open it from the side menu or press `Ctrl+U` from anywhere.
+Your configuration is saved to `json/ui.json`, and you can export, import, or reset the full color configuration.
+If you close the menu with unsaved changes, SAMMI asks before discarding them.
+The UI Color Menu cannot be open at the same time as the Variable Viewer or Event Log.
+- **Command Editor** - Open it from SAMMI Settings to enable or disable individual commands or entire categories, mark commands as favorites, and filter subcategories.
+- **Deck Search** - Search decks and folders from the main screen.
+The available modes include decks and folders, button labels, button IDs, trigger names, commands, and text stored inside commands.
+- **Command Templates** - Select multiple command blocks, save them permanently, and insert them later from the quickbar.

 ### Connection Status Indicators

 {% include image.html w="auto" src="status.png" alt="Connection Status Indicators" %}